smartdevicelink/sdl_evolution/proposals/NNNN-Invalid-"text"-and-or-"image"-params.md

 [SDL-NNNN]: https://github.com/smartdevicelink/sdl_evolution/new/master/proposals/NNNN-Invalid-"text"-and-or-"image"-params.md

 ## Introduction
-SDL must respond with INVALID_DATA in case "text" and/or "image" parameters of requested SoftButton structure are invalid.
+SDL must validate "text" or/and "image" params at SoftButton struct of requested by app RPCs.
 ## Motivation
 **Required for FORD**
-**Required additional clarification from FORD.**

 In case "text" or/and "image" parameters are invalid in SoftButton struct of RPC SDL must respond INVALID_DATA to mobile app.